Ferrovial are a global provider of transport infrastructure & urban services, focused on operational excellence & innovation.

 Adrian will be taking a session “Public & Private Partnerships Are The Future Of Integrated Mobility” at our Barcelona Digital Enterprise Festival.

 CIO’s, CTO’s, Innovation Leaders, Data Demons & Marketing Mavericks from the world’s most successful Enterprise brands will be taking the stage to share their best insights into digital transformation, digitisation & technological innovation…..
-Sanitas, Coca Cola, Grundfos, ABM Amro, Leroy Merlin, Barclays, Shell, Bayer, Airbus, AON, Zurich, ING, H&M, Sanofi & Skanska are represented on the agenda (more TBC)…
+Coca Cola, Grundfos, ABN Amro, Leroy Merlin, Barclays, Stryker Medical Devices, Bayer, Airbus, AON, Zurich, BBVA, Sanofi & Skanska are represented on the agenda (more TBC)…

 For the full speaker line up & agenda go to www.digitalenterprisefest.com/bcn

-We have a small number of tickets left from our Easter flash sale, it would be great to see you & your team there, click here for info TICKETS
+We have a small number of early bird tickets available, it would be great to see you & your team there, click here for info TICKETS

 Over to you Adrian….